 This shot clearly shows the extra brightness of the images captured by the oneplus5.
-Another important thing is that the OnePlus 5 is trying to do some color correction which looks great, to be honest.
+Another important thing is that the OnePlus 5 is trying to do some colour correction which looks great, to be honest.
 I would personally choose the OnePlus 5’s image over the note 5 pros but if we zoom in we can see that the small lawn had some irregular surface in some parts and those parts were darker but the OnePlus 5’s camera clearly ignored those regions.

 Now, this is not good.
 As when we are capturing the images we want a real image, coz, that’s what a camera is supposed to do.
 Also, I want you guys to have a look at the same image but directly from both the phones.

 Now, this is even more strange, you can see that both the devices show the image captured in a completely different way.
-I earlier told you how OnePlus was correcting colors but this is too much.
+I earlier told you how OnePlus was correcting colours but this is too much.
 When you see the image on the OnePlus 5 you actually get a feel of yellow in the greens.

 So even though the shots are just slightly brighter in the OnePlus 5, there is a lot of difference.
 When you actually view the images on the phone itself.
 I clearly did not enjoy this and feel that the Note 5 Pro does a far better job in the color-capturing and reproduction department.

 So both devices have dual cameras on their rear so let us discuss the portrait mode shots.

 Both devices do a pretty great job of identifying and focusing the subject.
 The background blur on the Redmi note 5 pro is slightly more than the OnePlus 5.
 This is just a matter of choice as though more background blur is desired, too much background blur can totally destroy some shots.
 Though both shots are more or less similar, zooming into the image shows that the Redmi note 5 has images that are sharper than the OnePlus 5.